Son of Perdition: The Magic and Hubris of Simon Magus

 The appearance of Simon Magus in the New Testament is colourful but brief, and more questions are raised than answered.

-Author selling Books on Rosicrucianism and Books on Secret TraditionsMore interesting still, is the question of Simon's status as a false messiah or antichrist.
-There?are various definitions and perceptions of this role in the New Testament, and it is likely that false messiahs are set apart from the False Messiah, and antichrists from the Antichrist.
+More interesting still is Simon's status as a false messiah or antichrist.
+There are various definitions and perceptions of this role in the New Testament, and false messiahs are likely set apart from the False Messiah and antichrists from the Antichrist.
 Into which category does Simon fall, and does his magic and moral conduct throw any light on the question?
-Crucially, what relevance does this have for us today in our modern, secular world?
+What relevance does this have for us today in our modern, secular world?
 I look into these issues and present a case for Simon Magus being a real magician, practising generally negative operations as a false messiah.

 "Considered Review"